NikolayKozlovskiy/GPS_GENERATOR/README.md

         └── part-[hex].parquet
 ```

+P.S.
+In `vis_notebook.ipynb` there are some approaches implemented to visualise and analyse results, if you want to run it type `make run_jupyter_lab` (for Docker) or just `jupyter lab` (for Conda), make sure you specify correct params in the beginning of the notebook.
+To terminate the session in both cases press `Crtl+C`

 ## How to contribute :pill:

 I am arrogant enough to think that this project might be interesting for someone.
 Below is a list of issues which can make the results more humanlike, diverse, and effecient.